 About me

-I grew up on Sḵwx̱wú7mesh (Squamish), xʷməθkʷəy̓əm (Musqueam) and səlilwətaɬ (Tseil-Waututh) lands (Vancouver, British Columbia, Canada) during a time of intense conflicts over eco-political issues such as logging, resource extraction and climate change.
-Growing up in this context imbued me with a deep and lasting desire to understand the links between politics, violence and ecosystems.
+I was raised as a settler of Ukrainian and British heritage on Sḵwx̱wú7mesh (Squamish), xʷməθkʷəy̓əm (Musqueam) and səlilwətaɬ (Tseil-Waututh) lands (Vancouver, British Columbia, Canada) in the 1980s and 1990s - a time of intense and ongoing conflicts surrounding resource extraction, ecological destruction and land-based colonial violence.
+Growing up in this context imbued me with a deep and lasting desire to understand and confront the links between power, violence and ecological harm.
+It has also inspired me to work towards better relationships with land, water, diverse peoples and multi-species communities.

-Later, working in areas directly affected by conflict, colonization and international intervention honed my understanding of how violence circulates through ecosystems and political structures - and the complex, inventive strategies that communities use to resist it.
+Early in my academic career, working in places shaped intensely by conflict, colonization and international intervention offered me a deep understanding of how violence circulates through ecosystems and political structures - and the creative, generative strategies that communities use to resist it.
+My work also explored how nonhumans are targeted, excluded or instrumentalized in global structures of violence and worked to challenge anthropocentric frameworks of global ethics and politics.

-My thinking is nurtured by and indebted to ongoing collaborations with members of Indigenous, Black, racialized, disabled and 2SLGBTQIA+ and other marginalized communities.
-As a multiply-disabled person, I am also deeply inspired by and grateful for intersectional movements for disability justice.
+All of my work is nourished by and indebted to ongoing collaborations with members of Indigenous, Black, racialized, disabled, Crip, 2SLGBTQIA+, nonhuman and other marginalized communities.

 My way of working

-My approach deeply values and affirms lived experience, along with communal, creative, embodied and other ways of making knowledge.
-This includes my own lived experience, and the collective knowledge of disabled/Crip and queer communities I am part of.
+My approach deeply values and affirms lived experience, along with collective, oral, visual, embodied and other ways of making knowledge.

 Anti-oppression